Financial-Times/ui-style-guide/index.md

 ##Fonts
 __Benton Sans__

 Benton is the FT's house font used in the newspaper and online.
-It is also used for all body text on general pages.
-General pages encompass all pages that are not article pages.
+It is also used for all body text on generic pages.
+Generic pages encompass all service pages, tool pages and other ancillary pages which are not articles.

 __Miller Display Bold__